Updated October 2014

 Member associations and affiliates appoint representatives to serve on the Council and to attend its quarterly meetings in Washington, DC.
 The representitives are responsible for establishing COPAFS' priorities and guiding its activities.
 At each COPAFS meeting, members discuss significant cross-cutting issues, hear from statistical agencies and other producers and users of data, and make suggestions for further action.

 The Board of Directors, comprised of elected officers and four at-large members, facilitates the work of COPAFS between meetings.
 The Executive Director is responsible for the day-to-day operations.
 Financial support for COPAFS' on-going programs comes from annual member dues.

-For membership or other information, please get in touch with the Council's Executive Director, Katherine R. Smith.
+For membership or other information, please get in touch with the Council's Executive Director, John Thompson.